Installing the UniFi Controller on the Raspberry Pi

 Optional

-This tutorial on setting up the UniFi Network Controller was tested on a Raspberry Pi 4 running the latest version of Raspberry Pi OS Bullseye 32-bit.
+This tutorial on setting up the UniFi Network Controller was tested on a Raspberry Pi 4 running the latest version of Raspberry Pi OS Bullseye 64-bit.

 Preparing your Raspberry Pi for the UniFi Controller

-In this section, we will be preparing the operating system so it can run the UniFi software.
+In this section, we will prepare the operating system to run the UniFi software.
+These steps mainly revolve around getting the database server UniFi requires installed on your Raspberry Pi.

 1. The first thing you should do is ensure that your Raspberry Pi is running up to date packages.